TorchAuth/vite-plugin-wrangler-spa/README.md

   - KV
   - etc

+Much of this plugin takes inspiration from [`@hono/vite-cloudflare-pages`](https://github.com/honojs/vite-plugins/tree/main/packages/cloudflare-pages), so thank you to the Hono team.

 ## Usage

 _A detailed example can be found in the `examples` directory, but a brief overview of installing and configuring this plugin is as follows_